ChaosLabsInc/uniswap-v3-oracle-cli/README.md

 **Volatile Market Conditions**

 Volatility is a DeFi constant and is something that all protocols and applications should test for thoroughly.
 Internal application and protocol state is often a direct result of Oracle returns values.
+Because of this, controlling oracle return values in development is extremely powerful.
 To further illustrate this let's use an example.

 Imagine a lending protocol (Maker, AAVE, Benqi, Spectral.finance, etc..) that accepts Ethereum as collateral against stablecoin loans.
 What happens on a day like Black Thursday, when Ethereum prices cascade negatively to the tune of ~70% in a 48 hour time frame?
 Well, a lot of things happen 🤦.